Masking for Survival: My Life as a Sleeper Agent

 About the author

-Hannah is a professional violinist, author and passionate mental health advocate.
+Hannah Brockway is a professional violinist, author and passionate mental health advocate.
 She was diagnosed Autistic in 2022, which allowed her to begin to let go of a lifetime of self-hatred for being odd.
 Read more about her journey in her book A Cautionary Tale.
-Ebooks can be purchased here or order a hard copy by contacting Hannah through her Instagram page.
+Ebooks can be purchased here or order a hard copy from Booktopia or The Nile online stores.

 Share: